diogoo296/mbassignment/README.md

 ## Characters and message length

-Considering the concatenated SMS limitations and differences between GSM 03.38 characters and unicode characters, the number of messages sent (and thus the number of messages charged) follows the table described [in this article](https://support.messagebird.com/hc/en-us/articles/208739745-How-long-is-1-SMS-Message-).
+Considering the concatenated SMS limitations and differences between GSM 03.38 characters and unicode characters, the number of messages sent follows the table described [in this article](https://support.messagebird.com/hc/en-us/articles/208739745-How-long-is-1-SMS-Message-).

-For more about GSM 03.38 characters and which ones form this set counts as 2 characters in a message, check out [this article](https://support.messagebird.com/hc/en-us/articles/208739765-Which-special-characters-count-as-two-characters-in-a-text-message-).
+For more about GSM 03.38 characters and which ones from this set counts as 2 characters in a message, check out [this article](https://support.messagebird.com/hc/en-us/articles/208739765-Which-special-characters-count-as-two-characters-in-a-text-message-).

+## Known issues

+* **Concatenated unicode messages:** Even though the SMS UDH seems correct and the message parts respect the maximum size, the concatenated messages are not showing as a single message in the phone when the characters are unicode.